denizbmech/scope2d/website/features.md

 </p>

-To convert this data to scope2d generic CSV data, simple add the data start and end lines.
+To convert this data to scope2d generic CSV data, simply add the data start and end lines.
 Also, the data block name line.

 <p align="center">